 - Defective drugs or medical devices.
 Medications and implants pose the same failure risks as other consumer products, and manufacturers can be held liable when drugs and medical devices cause harm.

 What to Do If Someone Died as a Result of Negligence

 All victims have the right to pursue legal action to recover costs when negligence causes an injury or illness.
 If the victim dies as a result of these injuries, surviving family members can pursue medical costs and more by filing a lawsuit on the victim's behalf.

 Spouses, children, and other survivors may bring a claim under the Florida Wrongful Death Act to recover damages, including funeral and burial expenses, medical expenses related to the accident, loss of financial support, loss of services, loss of companionship, as well as out-of-pocket expenses or economic consequences stemming from a family member's unexpected death.
 However, state law requires these claims to be filed within two years of the date of death.
 The family may be barred from seeking compensation if the claim isn't issued on time.

 While no amount of money can ever make up for the death of a loved one, compensation can help ease your family’s financial burden and give you the security and closure you need to move forward.

-At DeLoach, Hofstra & Cavonis, our wrongful death attorney will help examine your options and get you the maximum compensation owed under the law.
+At DeLoach, Hofstra & Cavonis, P.A. our wrongful death attorney will help examine your options and get you the maximum compensation owed under the law.
 Simply fill out the brief contact form on this page to set up a consultation and get answers to your questions.